tarantool/doc/doc/dev_guide/c_style_guide_new.rst

 However, we have some additional guidelines, either unique to Tarantool or deviating from the Kernel guidelines.
-Below we rewrite the Linux kernel coding style noting Tarantool's style features.
+Below we rewrite the Linux kernel coding style according to the Tarantool's style features.

 --------------------------------------------------------------------------------
-                           Linux kernel coding style
+                           Tarantool coding style
 --------------------------------------------------------------------------------

 This is a short document describing the preferred coding style for the Tarantool developers and contributors.
-We insist on following these rules in order to make our code consistent and understandable to any developer.
+We **insist** on following these rules in order to make our code consistent and understandable to any developer.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~